MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Microsoft.Graph.Identity.SignIns.md

 the entry point for the Conditional Access (CA) object model.

 ### [Get-MgIdentityConditionalAccessAuthenticationContextClassReference](Get-MgIdentityConditionalAccessAuthenticationContextClassReference.md)
-Read-only.
-Nullable.
-Returns a collection of the specified authentication context class references.
+Retrieve the properties and relationships of a authenticationContextClassReference object.

 ### [Get-MgIdentityConditionalAccessAuthenticationContextClassReferenceCount](Get-MgIdentityConditionalAccessAuthenticationContextClassReferenceCount.md)
 Get the number of the resource

 ### [Get-MgIdentityConditionalAccessNamedLocation](Get-MgIdentityConditionalAccessNamedLocation.md)
-Retrieve the properties and relationships of a countryNamedLocation object.
+Retrieve the properties and relationships of a namedLocation object.

 ### [Get-MgIdentityConditionalAccessNamedLocationCount](Get-MgIdentityConditionalAccessNamedLocationCount.md)
 Get the number of the resource